P0171 Code Explained (System Too Lean Bank 1)

 Bank 1 means the side of the engine that contains cylinder number 1.

-If your scanner shows a similar lean code on the other side of the engine, see P0174 (System Too Lean Bank 2).
+If your scanner shows the same lean problem on the other side of the engine, see P0174 Code Explained (System Too Lean Bank 2).

 Why a Lean Condition Matters